 Infection is one of the major concerns following any type of implant surgery.
 Thankfully it is extremely rare following joint replacement surgery.
 Extensive measures are taken before you come into hospital, prior to and during the operation and during your early rehabilitation to reduce the chances of there being a wound infection.

-While superficial wound infection is a major concern, it may be possible to settle this down with antibiotics.
-Clearly the more major concern is when infection becomes “deep” and infects the joint replacement itself.
-This is a major concern.
+While superficial wound infection is a worrying concern, it may be possible to settle this down with antibiotics.
+Clearly the more major concern is when infection becomes deep and infects the joint replacement itself.
+This is truly a major concern.
 Infection in the joint can result in pain, swelling and discharge from the wound.
 Whilst the majority of infection occurs soon after surgery, late infection can occur typically after an infection elsewhere in the body, such as dental or skin infection, urinary or chest infection.
-Late infection again can result in pain, swelling and sometimes erythema but, importantly, it can also result in early failure of the implant.
+Late infection again can result in pain, swelling and sometimes redness but, importantly, it can also result in early failure of the implant.

 While the overall infection rate varies, a figure of between 0.25 and 0.5 per cent would be fairly standard.
 I work hard to ensure that infection rate within my own practice is considerably lower than this, despite the complexity of my work.

-Beyond that there are activities that patients need to be careful about.
-The hip is most at risk when the patient bends the hip up and internally rotates the hip, such that the knee moves towards the midline.
+Beyond that, there are activities that patients need to be careful about.
+The hip is most at risk when the patient bends the knee up beyond 90 degrees and internally rotates the hip, such that the knee moves towards the midline.
 What is an acceptable range of movement following hip surgery, and indeed what are acceptable activities, should be discussed with the patient prior to surgery.

 The rate of dislocation in primary hip replacements within my own practice is considerably lower than average and, while this will always remain a significant concern, with carefully planned and performed surgery, it is not something that I think patients should be unduly worried about.

-Unfortunately patients can develop clots following hip surgery.
+Unfortunately, patients can develop clots following hip surgery.
 The frequency of this is not fully understood.
-It is not uncommon for patients to experience swelling following surgery but unfortunately a number of patients also develop clots.
+It is not uncommon for patients to experience some swelling early after surgery but unfortunately a number of patients will also develop clots (thrombo-embolic disease).
 Clots that occur in the leg (deep venous thrombosis or DVT) typically below the knee, result in calf or leg swelling, redness and discomfort which can compromise rehabilitation.
 Frequently this swelling will not settle overnight when the leg is elevated.
-Unfortunately, the more major and significant risks occur when these clots become associated with clots that occur in the lung which can be a much more sinister concern.
+Unfortunately, the more major and significant risks occur when clots in the leg become associated with clots in the lung (pulmonary embolus or PE).
+This can be a much more sinister concern.

-In order to reduce the rate of clots we often use regional anaesthetic techniques which have been shown to have a beneficial effect.
-Similarly we try to mobilise patients as soon as is possible.
-Beyond that, it is my practice to use low molecular weight heparin injections, starting very soon after surgery and continuing for a period of four weeks around the time of surgery, and indeed to ask patients to use thrombo-embolic deterrent stockings.
+In order to reduce the rate of clots we use regional anaesthetic techniques which have been shown to have a beneficial effect.
+Similarly, we try to mobilise patients as soon as is possible after surgery.
+Beyond that, it is my practice to use low molecular weight heparin injections, starting very soon after surgery and continuing for a period of four weeks after surgery.
+I also ask patients to use thrombo-embolic deterrent (TED) stockings.
 These have the double effect of trying to reduce swelling but also help in reducing the rate of deep venous thrombosis.

 There are a number of nerves around the hip that can be injured during surgery.
-The most common nerve injury occurs to the sciatic nerve that lies posterior to the hip and specifically to the common peroneal branch of the sciatic nerve.
+The most common nerve injury occurs to the sciatic nerve that lies posterior to the hip and, specifically, to the common peroneal branch of the sciatic nerve.
 Injury can occur secondary to the retractors used in exposing the hip but also with direct trauma to the nerve.
 Injury can also occur with no demonstrable trauma, possibly if the nerve is twisted or pulled during the procedure.
-If the common peroneal nerve branch of the sciatic nerve is injured this can result in a patient’s inability to lift the foot up, along with numbness in areas of the foot and below the knee.
-While the majority of these cases are temporary and the patient will recover, there is a very small incidence where this type of nerve injury can be permanent, resulting in a “foot drop” which often requires the patient to use a splint.
+If the common peroneal nerve branch of the sciatic nerve is injured this can result in a patient’s inability to lift the foot and ankle up, along with numbness in areas of the foot and below the knee.
+While the majority of these concerns are temporary and the patient will recover, there is a very small incidence where this type of nerve injury can be permanent, resulting in a ‘foot drop’ which can require the patient to use a splint.

 Other nerves can be injured around the hip, particularly the femoral nerve.
 This is a less common injury but can result in weakness in straightening the knee which of course can inhibit mobilisation.
 Again, the vast majority of cases settle over time with physiotherapy but this can be permanent in very rare circumstances.

-The above are the four major complications following hip replacement surgery.
-While each and every one is a major concern they are extremely uncommon and typically, with a standard total hip replacement in a patient with no significant complexity, I would expect the incidence of such complications to be in the order of 1.0 – 1.5 per cent, ie I would expect to be able to give a patient a 98.5 – 99 per cent chance of coming through surgery with no cause for concern whatsoever within my practice.
+The above are the four major complications that can occur following hip replacement surgery.
+While each and every one is a major concern they are extremely uncommon and typically, with a standard total hip replacement in a patient with no significant complexity, I would expect the incidence of such complications to be in the order of 1.0 to 1.5 per cent, ie I would expect to be able to give a patient a 98.5 to 99 per cent chance of coming through surgery with no cause for concern whatsoever within my practice.